Death Love Doom (2012)

 Pros: Genuinely Horrific.
 Unique if incredibly fucked up antagonists.
 Probably unlike anything your players have ever experienced.
 Good if fucked up way to kickstart a campaign with embedded plot hook artifact and many enemies as a result of the burglary.

 Cons: Liable to alienate a very large percentage of players.
 Useless for a normal game.
 Diehard horror fans and strong stomachs only.

 Final Verdict: Raggi has a tendency to overdo things and this is no exception.
 I am glad that the pendulum eventually swung back with Crawling God and Better Then Any Man.
-I feel like Raggi with active control collar delivers overall the better works.
-For those brave few that are into this excessive abbatoir of grotesque imagery I suspect it will facilitate what you are going for with hideous and overwhelming efficiency.
+I feel like Raggi with active control collar delivers overall superior works.
+For those brave few that are into this excessive abattoir of grotesque imagery I suspect it will facilitate what you are going for with off putting and overwhelming efficiency.
 6 out of 10 infants with their limbs replaced with clock parts.